» Agile Coaching

 During training courses, I often think it would be helpful to have all of Scrum and Agile summarized on one page.
 It’s actually not so easy!
 Even though the Agile Manifesto is just 4 values and 12 principles, and the Scrum Guide is 17 pages, it is still hard to summarize all that on one slide.
 We’ve tried anyway, and I am interested in your opinion on our efforts.

-I have a client that has been using Agile and Scrum for the last 3 years.
-Let me restate that, this client has been using A.I.N.O. for the last 3 years.
+I have a client that has been using Agile and the Scrum Framework for the last 3 years.
+Let me restate that, this client has been using A.I.N.O.
+(Agile in name only) for the last 3 years.
 I am working with him to implement Scrum and eventually embrace a full Agile Transformation.
-With him and his team I have to refer to this as implementing a "more disciplined Scrum" because unfortunately, everyone believes they were already doing Scrum.
+With him and his team I have to refer to this as implementing a "more disciplined Scrum" because unfortunately, everyone believes they are already using Scrum.

 Looking for resources to help you succeed with Agile or make the transition to Scrum?
 You’ve come to the right place.
 Bookmark this guide and leverage it for all questions you have related to Agile Pilots, Training, and Transformation.